 After Placement of Dental Implants

-PAIN: Unfortunately most oral surgery is accompanied by some degree of discomfort.
-You will usually have a prescription for pain medication.
-If you take the first pill before the anesthetic has worn off, you should be able to manage any discomfort better.
+Unfortunately most oral surgery is accompanied by some degree of discomfort.
+If you take your first pill before the anesthetic has worn off, you should be able to manage any discomfort better.
 Some patients find that stronger pain medicine causes nausea, but if you precede each pain pill with a small amount of food, chances for nausea will be reduced.
 The effects of pain medications vary widely among individuals.
 You must allow time for your medicine to work.
 You must also take the medication on a regular schedule.
 Remember that the most severe pain is usually within six hours after the local anesthetic wears off; after that your need for medicine should lessen.
 If you have been given a prescription for Motrin(ibuprofen) you may take it with Tylenol(acetaminophen).
 Both drugs are taken every six hours and can be taken as follows: if you take Motrin at 12PM, you can take Tylenol at 3PM, Motrin at 6PM, Tylenol at 9PM.

 If you find that you are taking large amounts of pain medicine at frequent intervals, please call our office.
 Pain or discomfort following surgery should subside more and more every day.
 If pain persists, it may require attention and you should call the office.

 Be sure to take the prescribed antibiotics as directed to help prevent infection.